ericnost/ericnost.github.io/digitalconservation_observatory.md

 * querying that database to return keyword counts
 * visualizing these results

-In what follows, we offer an example use of observatory.
+In what follows, we offer an example use of web-observatory.
 We will use the package to explore what top-ranked pages returned by a Google search for "nature conservation and artificial intelligence" have to say about the role of AI in habitat and species protection.
 Is this "conversation about conservation" optimistic about AI?
 Pessimistic?
 Something else?
 In general, what ideas are prevalent and emphasized and which are obscured?
 The tutorial will demo all of the above features of observatory, with the exception of website crawls (this feature currently only works locally, not on Colab) and Twitter searches (which now cost money).

 First, we install the package:

 ```
-# Install observatory
+# Install web-observatory
-!pip install git+https://github.com/ericnost/observatory &>/dev/null;
+!pip install web-observatory &>/dev/null;
 ```

 Next, we name and create a project, while importing code that will be useful later on.